 Looking for a liveaboard diving getaway in Papua New Guinea?
-To help you decide which route is the right one for you, we’ve put together a guide to Papua New Guinea’s most common liveaboard itineraries – highlighting the dive destinations each route incorporates and the sort of season in which they operate.
+To help you decide which route is the right one for you, we’ve tapped into the knowledge of our seasoned dive travel experts and created a guide to Papua New Guinea’s most common liveaboard itineraries – highlighting the islands and dive destinations each route visits and the seasons in which they operate.

 Milne Bay